neuronflow/BraTS-Toolkit/README.md

 You can find instructions to use and download the GUI variant here: https://neuronflow.github.io/BraTS-Preprocessor/
 > WARNING: The GUI is not nicely maintained.
 We encourage you to use the python package or the CLI instead.

-## Brats Segmentor
-BraTS Segmentor enables orchestration of BraTS brain tumor segmentation algorithms for generation of fully-automated segmentations.
-### Python package
-Please have a look at `1_segmentation.py` in this repository for a demo application.

-### Command Line Interface (CLI)
-Type `brats-segment -h` after installing the python package to see available options.

-## Brats Fusionator
-BraTS Fusionator can combine the resulting candidate segmentations into consensus segmentations using fusion methods such as majority voting and iterative SIMPLE fusion.
-### Python package
-Please have a look at `2_fusion.py` in this repository for a demo application.

 ### Command Line Interface (CLI)
 Type `brats-fuse -h` after installing the python package to see available options.